 It's my belief that feta cheese makes almost anything better, from a few pieces of crumbled feta atop a fresh salad to a grilled cheese sandwich, and don't get me started on the flavor revelation which watermelon and feta!
 There is something about rich, briny feta that can transform a simple dish.

-As far as feta appetizers and dips, baked feta is definitely up there for me, and today's whipped feta is another amazing option that is a tad quicker since it requires no baking.
+As far as feta appetizers and dips, baked feta, tirokafteri (spicy Greek feta dip), and loaded feta dip are definitely up there for me.
+Today's whipped feta is another amazing option that's sure to please a crowd!

 Instead, this recipe combines feta cheese (I like to use blocks of feta stored in brine) with thick Greek yogurt and extra virgin olive oil to produce a fluffy and creamy whipped feta dip in 5 minutes!
 And the possibilities for how to serve it are endless!